Hasselblad X1D vs Leica CL

 Studio photographers will appreciate that the Hasselblad X1D (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the CL are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and Leica.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.